DSRI Leadership

 V. Chandrasekar (Chandra)is the Research Director of the National Science Foundation Engineering Research Center for Collaborative Adaptive Sensing of the Atmosphere.
 His research CSU includes large scale modeling and observation of the Atmospheric environment.
 He is a University Distinguished Professor.
 He is an elected fellow of, IEEE, the American Meteorological Society, URSI and the National Academy of Inventors.
 He was Knighted by the Govt of Finland in 2016 at the Finish Embassy in Washington DC.

-Brandon Shanks, Events, PR, and Communications Coordinator
+Brandon Shanks, Communications, Events, and PR Coordinator

 Bill Carpenter, HPC System Administrator

 Bill Carpenter spent eight years studying memory in a cognitive neuroscience lab at the University of Colorado Boulder before joining the DSRI.
 His specialties included maintaining lab hardware and software, experiment programming, and time frequency analytics.
 While at CU Boulder, Bill contributed to multiple research projects ranging from novel mobile EEG studies to experiments with human perception and object recognition.
-At the DSRI Bill will oversee the day-to-day operation, maintenance, security, and administration of the high performance computing cluster.
+At the DSRI Bill oversees the day-to-day operation, maintenance, security, and administration of the high performance computing cluster.
 Outside of work Bill is a Linux enthusiast who enjoys practicing yoga and playing the upright bass.